Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Method

 \section{Method}

 The original histogram layer \cite{peeples2021histogram} approach was used for 2-dimensional data (i.e., images).
-The histogram layer herein is adapted for 1-dimensional data (\textit{i.e.}, sequences) and incorporates this method parallel to the multi-head self-attention (MHSA) sublayer of the transformer architecture.
-Let \(\mathbf{X} \in \mathbb{R}^{N \times D}\) denote the input to the histogram layer, where \(D\) is the feature dimension (e.g., 768) and \(N\) is the sequence length (i.e., number of patches).
+The histogram layer herein is adapted for 1-dimensional data (\textit{i.e.}, sequences) and incorporates this method parallel to the multi-head self-attention (MHSA) sublayer of the transformer architecture. {The MHSA sublayer computes token-to-token dependencies by deriving Query ($\mathbf{Q}$), Key ($\mathbf{K}$), and Value ($\mathbf{V}$) representations from the same normalized input sequence.
+It then applies the scaled dot-product attention mechanism defined as $\text{Softmax}(\mathbf{Q}\mathbf{K}^T/\sqrt{d_k})\mathbf{V}$, where $d_k$ is the dimension of the key vectors per attention head (i.e., the model dimension $D$ divided by the number of heads).
+This term serves as a scaling factor to prevent softmax saturation that would cause vanishing gradients.} Let \(\mathbf{X} \in \mathbb{R}^{N \times D}\) denote the input to the histogram layer, where \(D\) is the feature dimension (e.g., 768) and \(N\) is the sequence length (i.e., number of patches).
 The histogram layer first applies two successive \(1\times1\) convolutions.
 The first convolution projects \(\mathbf{X}\) onto \(B\) channels (i.e., bins), with the learnable biases serving as bin centers \(\{\mu_b\}_{b=1}^{B}\).
 The second, implemented as a grouped convolution, learns bin-specific widths \(\{\gamma_b\}_{b=1}^{B}\).
-For each feature value \(x\), a radial basis function (RBF) computes its assignment to the \(b\)th bin as shown in \cref{eqn:binning}:
+For each feature value \(x\), a radial basis function (RBF) computes its assignment to the \(b\)th bin as shown in \eqref{eqn:binning}:

+Here, \(x\) denotes the per-patch, per-bin value produced by the first convolution (i.e., \(x = \mathbf{x}\mathbf{w}_{b}\)).
 Responses are then normalized across bins so the contribution of each descriptor is in the range of \([0, 1]\).
-Specifically, the normalized bin response is defined in \cref{eq:bin_norm}:
+Specifically, the normalized bin response is defined in \eqref{eq:bin_norm}:

 where \(\epsilon\) is a small constant (\(10^{-6}\)) added for numerical stability to prevent division by zero.
-These normalized responses are then aggregated via adaptive average pooling along the sequence dimension to capture the overall statistical distribution. \Cref{eq:pool_broadcast} denotes the pooling and broadcasting:
+The data shape is transformed to $N$ patches that are $B$-dimensional.
+These normalized responses are then aggregated via adaptive average pooling along the sequence dimension to capture the overall statistical distribution.
+Equation \eqref{eq:pool_broadcast} denotes the pooling and broadcasting: